Skip to main content, skip to search, or skip to the top of the page.

 The primary administrative contacts for the program are Connell Alsup, associate dean for student engagement at MSU Law (517-432-6806 or firstname.lastname@example.org) and Amanda Turnbull, assistant dean for academic affairs at Ottawa (613-562-5800, ext.
 2832, or Amanda.Turnbull@uottawa.ca).
 Students who have questions relating to MSU Law should first contact the appropriate office (e.g., Registrar, Financial Aid, Career Services, Admissions).
 (See “Administrative Issues.”)

-Applications will be due on March 11 in the MSU Law Registrar Office in Room 309.
-On or before that date, please submit the following:
+Applications will be due in early March in the MSU Law Registrar Office in Room 309.
+Please submit the following:

 Part of the process will also include an audit by the registrar's office to assure that you have completed or will be able to complete all of the MSU College of Law requirements.
 We look forward to receiving your applications.